Information others must supply on your behalf

 Detail of criminal convictions

-The partially completed form should be provided to the Law Society branch where you intend making application.
-Branch staff will complete the third party details and send it to the Ministry with a request that they provide the information directly to the New Zealand Law Society as soon as possible.
+The partially completed form should be provided to the Law Society branch where you intend making your application.
+Branch staff will complete the third party details and send it to the Ministry of Justice with a request that they provide the information directly to the New Zealand Law Society as soon as possible.

 Information from the Official Assignee